 The good news is that most health care, education, and social services jobs cannot be outsourced.
 While no job is completely recession-proof, these are some of the safest jobs because they are less subject to economic downturns.
-Green careers are also likely to be in higher demand in the coming years.

 I've been laid off.
 How can I maintain health coverage?

 Health coverage is important for everyone.
 It's a special concern for older workers who may have health concerns or need specialized care.
 Medicare is available to people age 65 or older and to some disabled people younger than 65.
 Medicare's eligibility tool can tell you whether you qualify.
 Medicaid also provides health coverage for low income individuals.
 Finally, COBRA allows laid off workers and their families to continue their health coverage by paying the premium themselves.